thrushlang/.github/profile/README.md

 ## Inspiration

-- The language is largely based on the syntax of its source language, Rust.
+- The syntax of the programming language is mainly inspired by the father of the promodial compiler, Rust.
+However, it does not inherit its functions and innovations up to this point.
-- The language is internally based on C.
+- This language is based on its lowest expression in C.
+- Inspired by the low-level capabilities of C.

+### Inspiration Name

-- Its name is Thrush, reminiscent of the **[thrush](https://en.wikipedia.org/wiki/Thrush_(bird))** bird, a relative of the **Turdidae** family.
-Its pronunciation differs from the bird's name; it's actually T..
-Rush, not Thrush.
+Its name is Thrush, reminiscent of the **[thrush](https://en.wikipedia.org/wiki/Thrush_(bird))** bird, a relative of the **Turdidae** family.
+Its pronunciation differs from the bird's name; it's actually **T**.. **Rush**, not Thrush.

 ## Philosophy